Offshore Finance – Markets

 Rigs (jack-ups and floaters)

-Demand for floaters (semi-submersibles and drillships) kept declining over the past quarter.
+Demand for floaters (semi-submersibles and drillships) kept declining over the first quarter of 2017.
 Supply adjustments only had a limited effect with a minor decrease in fleet size.
-Fleet utilisation reduced again and stood on average at 56% for the third quarter of 2016.
+Fleet utilisation reduced again and stood on average at 49%.

 Oil and gas companies have reduced their drilling requirements, sometimes leading to early termination of contracts.
 This notably affected floaters.
-Rig owners have thus reduced available supply through scrapping (30 rigs since early 2016) and cold stacking (currently up to 130 drilling units).
+Rig owners have reduced available supply through scrapping, with up to 50 rigs scrapped during 2016 and followed by another six units during the first quarter of 2017.
+The cold-stacked fleet remained relatively stable and currently stands at 145 drilling units.

 Average actual dayrates for rigs

-Oil and gas companies have been delaying projects over the past two years, which creates a strong negative impact on demand for subsea vessels.
-Meanwhile, the backlog of long-term contracts signed over the past few years has reduced.
+Oil and gas companies have been delaying projects over the past two years, which has a strong negative impact on demand for subsea vessels.
+Meanwhile, the backlog of long-term contracts signed before the oil price drop has reduced.
 As a consequence, the subsea fleet suffers from low utilisation levels.
 Competition for employment is strong and term rates are below breakeven levels.
 This especially affects high-end units dedicated to construction work.
-Less sophisticated units are not as strongly affected as their core market (maintenance, inspection and repairs) which is more stable.
+Less sophisticated units are not as strongly affected as their core market (maintenance, inspection and repairs) is more stable.

 Floating production units